3 Seasons: Director

 The film was written and directed by Jim Donovan.
 He was born in Montreal and spent most of his life there before he moved to Toronto in early 2010, to work on the television series Flashpoint.
 In 2013 Donovan was presented with a Canadian Screen Award for best director for his work on such television show.
 In 2014 Donovan was nominated for a Directors Guild of Canada award for Best Drama Television Series, for the program Cracked; Ghost Dance.

-Jim Donovan was commended for his work on 3 Seasons.
-As director, co-producer, co-editor and co- script writer along with his actress wife Leduc, Jim took sole responsibility for the amount of success the film received.
+Donovan was commended for his work on 3 Seasons.
+As director, co-producer, co-editor and co-script writer along with his actress wife Leduc, Jim took sole responsibility for the amount of success the film received.
 The film " was praised as best film within its budget during the 2010 Genie Awards".
 Many news and media outlets covered this film and praised the success on such minimum budget, platforms such as, CanWest News, Vancouver Sun, and the Gazette.
-Bruno Rosato a Montreal-based movie producer claimed "This has to be one of the great underdog stories in film here in years".
-This film was a surprise success for many of the credits, speculators and the general public.
+Bruno Rosato a Montreal-based movie producer claimed "This has to be one of the great underdog stories in film here in years."